 A year later he stopped over in Singapore again, on his first trip to Nepal.
 He was going as a volunteer to train a group of teachers.
 Weeks before he had received a message on Facebook from an person he didn’t know, asking for help to give Montessori training to a community of teachers in Kathmandu.
 That was enough to get him there.

 I remember him mentioning with deep emotion that he soon realized all the teachers were women, and most of them became teachers as a way to escape a situation of loss or abuse.
-These ladies had an incredible passion for the job, which he shared with them, and the rest is history.
-He spent his holiday training them.
+These ladies had an incredible passion for the job, which he shared with them.
+He spent his entire holiday training them.
 For free.